-This elephant sanctuary near Chiang Mai offers the special experience of spending time with two friendly elephants brothers – Dodo and Khum Meun.
+This elephant sanctuary near Chiang Mai offers the special experience of spending time with two friendly elephant brothers – Dodo and Khum Meun.
 Rescued from elephant riding and performing, they now live a good life together in nature near a century-old Karen settlement.
 The goodhearted Karen family operating the project has been living with and caring for elephants for three generations and their intimate knowledge of elephants and their ways provides visitors with a unique insight into the nature of this fascinating species.

-By visiting this project you are making it possible for these magnificent elephants to live a more natural life, as well as helping to support the local Karen community.
+By visiting this project you are making it possible for these magnificent bull elephants to live a more natural life, as well as helping to support the local Karen community.

 Spend time with elephants in a beautiful natural environment and gain insights into elephant behavior from a Karen family who have been living with and caring for elephants for generations